 This article is part of a series on how states can manage uncertainty, balance budgets, and support communities.

-Jeff Chapman is a director, Mike Maciag is an officer, and Adam Levin is a principal associate with The Pew Charitable Trusts’ state fiscal health project.
+Josh Goodman is a senior officer, Adrienne Lu is a manager, and Alexandria Zhang is an officer with The Pew Charitable Trusts’ state fiscal health project.